Europass Teacher Academy cares about the European dimension of nowadays’ education. For this reason, we:

 - Plan and manage further education activities within the framework of the Erasmus+ Program of the European Union and organize training activities in Italy and in Europe;

 - Encourage meetings among European teachers and institutions, as well as sharing of good practices;

-- Participate in the European Project with school and institutions from all over Europe about current and new didactic methods. (see below).
+- Participate in the Erasmus + Projects with school and institutions from all over Europe about current and new didactic methods. (see below).

 • PractiCAL – Practice Culture and Language – International partnership for the exchange of ideas, information and methods concerning the teaching of the less widely used and less spoken languages of the EU.
 The project has been funded by the EU through Grundtvig funds.

 • Cill – Creativity in Language Learning – An international partnership aiming to exchange, test and adapt innovative and creative teaching methods for foreign languages.
 The project has been funded by the EU through Leonardo da Vinci funds.